Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 Over the first few weeks Dr Di Saia will change your steri-strips and strip your drains to make sure they are working.
 The xeroform will be discontinued when no longer needed.
 He will remove the drains and pain pump when the time is right.
 You will see him twice a week for the first few weeks.

 A tummy tuck is not just one operation.
-The procedure is characterized in textbooks and can be performed in a "cookbook" fashion, but it has components that can be expanded upon [muscle repair, skin removal, fat removal].
+The procedure is characterized in textbooks and can be performed in a "cookbook" fashion, but it has components that can be expanded upon [muscle repair, skin removal, fat removal] and tailored to the patient.
 It is the extent to which each of these is addressed and how they are interlaced with one another that determines the quality of the outcome.
 These things take time.
 You have alluded to the difference when you take the "custom shop" route.
-In my opinion, the biggest plus in the evaluation of a potential tummy tuck surgeon is his or her philosophy.
+In Dr D's opinion, the biggest plus in the evaluation of a potential tummy tuck surgeon is his or her philosophy.
 Is this guy going to pull a two hour quickie on every patient or is he or she willing to spend the time to do the job right.
-There are always limitations in how tight a muscle repair can be, but I have not to date had one rip and I make them as tight as they can be.
-In some patients I place three suture lines in a case in which most surgeons place one.
-In a moderate or larger procedure, that patient is scheduled as my only operation for that morning or afternoon.
-These operations take me 4-6 hours and I stay in the surgicenter until the patient is nearly ready to be moved to the overnight stay with her nurse.
-My opinion is that the surgeon's commitment to the case is the best sign that you are in the right hands.
-I am not cheap, but I earn my fee.
+There are always limitations in how tight a muscle repair can be, but Dr D has not to date had one rip and we make them as tight as they can be.
+In some patients we place three suture lines in a case in which most surgeons place one.
+In a moderate or larger procedure, that patient is scheduled as our only operation for that morning or afternoon.
+These operations take 4-6 hours in our practice and Dr D stays at the surgicenter until the patient is nearly ready to be moved to the overnight stay with her nurse.
+It is the surgeon's commitment to the case that reveals that you are in the right hands.
+Dr D is not cheap, but earns his fee.
 Ask your surgeon how much time your procedure might take and how he feels about making your tummy really tight.
-Also ask about a pain pump.
+Also ask about a pain pump and who sees you after surgery and how often.

 "How long is recovery after surgery?"This varies with the size of your procedure as well as your individual pain tolerance and the activity to which you are trying to return.
 Most patients are back to light activity within a week.
 This would be walking and lifting light objects like a phone book.
 Heavy activity like weight lifting is best postponed for at least 6-8 weeks.